The natural and cultural heritage of Croatia is diverse and very charming.

 Most impressive landmarks of Croatia are the ancient Dalmatian cities - built on small, fortified islands, with street network inherited from Roman and even Greek times and adorned with hundreds of Romanesque, Gothic and Renaissance buildings.
 Some of these ancient cities, like Dubrovnik, certainly belong to most exciting monuments of urban planning in the world.

 Further away from the sea the Croatian cities are younger, but also here are located several interesting monuments of urban planning.

 - The walled city of Dubrovnik - Dubrovnik-Neretva.
 One of the most outstanding and beautiful medieval cities worldwide.
 This Dalmatian city is at least 1,300 years old, developed as important centre of international trade.
-Walled city from three sides is surrounded by sea, densely built up with numerous historical buildings, including Gothic-Renaissance Sponza Palace, Rectors Palace, the small Renaissance St.Saviours church and many other buidings with high values of art and history.
-Special value is the 2 km long fortification walls around the city.
+Walled city from three sides is surrounded by sea and is densely built up with numerous historical buildings such as Gothic-Renaissance Sponza Palace, Rectors Palace, the small Renaissance St.Saviours church and many other valuable buildings.
+The 2 km long fortification walls around the city have been well preserved.